suvarna-jp/LearningTree/ElasticSearch/ElasticsearchWithDjango.md

   Elasticsearch is an open-source, RESTful, distributed search and analytics engine built on Apache Lucene, **written in Java**.
 Since its release in 2010, Elasticsearch has quickly become the most popular search engine.
 It’s commonly used for log analytics, full-text search, security intelligence, business analytics, and operational intelligence.

   Companies like eBay, Facebook, Uber, and Github use Elasticsearch to build search, aggregation, analytics, and other functionalities in their products.

+  Elasticsearch is java-based search engine which stores data in JSON format and allows you to query it using special JSON-based query language.
+Using elasticsearch-dsl and django-elasticsearch-dsl, I can bind my Django models to Elasticsearch indexes and rewrite my object list views to use Elasticsearch queries instead of Django ORM.
+The API of Elasticsearch DSL is chainable like with Django QuerySets or jQuery functions.

 ## Why use Elasticsearch?